 Charlotte joined CAAPS after a need to streamline our intake process was determined by stakeholder feedback.
 Originating from the UK Charlotte brings great skill and committment to her work.
 She joined our service during 2015 and has made a great impact on our ability to provide more timely and suppotive responses for CAAPS client referrals performing a key role in CAAPS Intake team.

 AOD Health Support Worker

 Jenny moved to the Territory from NSW about 18 years ago and considers the Territory home.
 "Having worked in various health, community, aged care and disability services and experienced the positive benefits of early intervention, I am passionate about developing and implementing pathways which will enable families and children the opportunity to access services which will assist them to reach their full potential".
 Jenny strives to promote health and well being in all forms from general hygiene to providing relevant health information to clients and staff.
 "With knowledge and skills everyone has the opportunity to grow and fulfill their dreams".

 Homelessness Outreach Service

-Maria Corbett joined CAAPS as a Life Skills Development Worker and has stepped into the HOS role this in 2016.
+Maria Corbett joined CAAPS as a Life Skills Development Worker and has stepped into the HOS role in 2016.
 Maria brings great energy and passion to this role, networking with our community partners to advocate for the best possible outcomes for our clients.
 She is an active member of the Homelessness Response Group project.
 Maria was voted Staff member of the year for 2016

 Photography: Fiona Morrison and Kate Freestone